 Great mid-range hotel.
 Beautiful pool and hotel is right on the beach.
-Large family bungalows available.
+Large family bungalows and villas sleep family of 4 or 5.
 Friendly staff and owner.
 Rooms have safety deposit box (which many mid-range hotels don’t.)

 Amazing swimming pool (with a kids pool) and great location right on the beach.
 Haad Salad beach is shallow, calm, and perfect for kids.
-Good sized suites and 2 bedroom villas available.
+Good sized suites and a 2 bedroom villa (sleeps family of 5) are available.

 If you need a place to book for your first night or two then Salad Buri will suffice.
 Nice location near a beautiful beach and nice swimming pools.
 But it’s hit and miss on the rooms (some large, some located up a steep hill) and the staff can be indifferent.
 So I wouldn’t commit to an extended stay.
 If your first nights are good you can always extend.

-If you’re going to stay near Haad Rin this is the place.
-2 beautiful pools, friendly staff, free wi-fi, and good sized rooms.
+If you’re going to stay near Haad Rin this is a good choice.
+Two beautiful pools, friendly staff, free wi-fi, and good sized rooms.
 One caveat: the beach is not great here, but you stay near Haad Rin more for the shops and restaurants.
 If you want nice beaches then head north.